M4rti21/hugo-web/content/_index.md

 # Martí Comas

-I'm really into programming and Linux.
+I love programming and Linux.
 Over the past few years, I've been paying more attention to my online privacy and making an effort to use free and open-source software.
 It's all about staying secure and supporting great community-driven tools!